-This command is used to set the RF TX-power.
-Unlike the user settings parameter $PHY_PAPower$, this is a volatile runtime parameter, but it is handled in the same way.
-Thus see section 8.18 for more information.
+This command is used to set the RF TX-power (output power).
+Unlike the user settings parameter PHY\PAPower, this is a volatile runtime parameter, but it is handled in the same way.
+Thus see chapter 8.16 for more information.

-The power value is entered as a complement on two.
+The entered power value is entered as a complement on two.
+The valid range is from -10 to +14 dBm